BEST way to fly

 3. Aerospace Education.

-Although we spend some effort on mandates 2 and 3, our primary focus at the Chattanooga Choo Choo Senior Squadron is Emergency Services.
-So what's that?
+Although our squadron does focus some time and effort on mandates 2 and 3, our primary focus at the Chattanooga Choo Choo Senior Squadron is Emergency Services.
+And within the Emergency Services program, our squadron specializes in training and practicing our members for an active role as an aircrew member for aerial search and rescue.

-Specifically, we are senior members (age 18 and above) who train and practice being ready to use our CAP aircraft and our CAP aircrews to either search for downed or missing aircraft, or to take digital photographs of damage (typically hurricane, tornado, flooding, earthquakes, etc.).
-CAP supplies the planes, and our squadron has a few CAP mission qualified pilots, but we are low on members to fill the other three mission aircrew roles:
+Specifically, we are senior members (age 18 and above) who train and practice to be ready to use our CAP aircraft and our CAP aircrews to either search for downed or missing aircraft, or to take digital photographs of damage (typically hurricane, tornado, flooding, earthquakes, etc.).
+CAP supplies the planes, and in the Chattanooga area, we have half a dozen CAP mission qualified pilots, but we are low on members to fill the other three mission aircrew roles:

 1. Mission Scanner (who usually sits in the back seat),